-Even in this time of crisis, we can use the tools offered in the Anticancer Lifestyle Program in order to stay healthy.
-Each pillar of the program—making change, stress reduction, exercise, diet, and environment—represents an area that merits our attention as we try to stay protected against viral infection.
 Depending upon where you are in your cancer journey, you may be immuno-suppressed, and the idea of being exposed to germs, any germs at all, is very, very scary.
-This fear is now widely shared.
+Even though the pandemic is behind us, many are left with this same fear.
 But before you reach for a gallon of bleach, let’s talk about handwashing, cleaning and sanitizing methods that are both safe and effective.

 Safe and Effective Cleaning